rllemos/Team_Yellow/README.md

 ## Data Cleaning and Analysis
 Pandas will be used to clean the data and perform an exploratory analysis.
 Further analysis will be completed using Python.
 ## Description of the data exploration phase of the project
-- Make sure there is no null values
+- Make sure there are no null values
 - No duplicates
 - Make sure all data is in object intenger
 - Calculating the variance of each element